Aggregated Individual Reporting for Post-Deployment Evaluation: Aggregated individual reporting as a pathway towards ``democratic'' AI

 \section{Aggregated individual reporting as a pathway towards ``democratic'' AI}

-In this section, we take a brief detour from practical benefits to discuss the normative underpinnings of our proposal.\footnote{While of course the normative and practical cannot be fully disentangled---indeed, Estlund's core thesis about democracy is that it is practically effective exactly because it is normatively desirable, and vice versa \citep{estlund1997beyond}---the arguments we present in this section are those that rely on conceptual foundations.} In recent years, the recognition that modern AI systems both require and accelerate the concentration of power has spurred a flurry of research on how AI systems might be designed through quasi-democratic processes---“participatory” \citep{birhane2022power, delgado2023participatory, gilman2023democratizing}, “pluralistic” \citep{dai2024mapping, sorensen2024value, sorensen2024roadmap}, “collective” \citep{huang2024collective}, and so on.
-Methodological research in these directions focus almost exclusively on the development phase, and rarely consider how “the public” might engage with AI systems post-deployment---despite calls for increasing the power of ``the public'' from more conceptual work (e.g. \cite{feffer2023preference}).
+In this section, we briefly discuss the normative underpinnings of our proposal.
+In recent years, the recognition that modern AI systems both require and accelerate the concentration of power has spurred a flurry of research on how AI systems might be designed through quasi-democratic processes---“participatory” \citep{birhane2022power, delgado2023participatory, gilman2023democratizing}, “pluralistic” \citep{golz2025distortion, dai2024mapping, sorensen2024value, sorensen2024roadmap}, “collective” \citep{huang2024collective}, and so on.
+Methodological research in these directions focuses almost exclusively on the development phase, and rarely considers how “the public” might engage with AI systems post-deployment---despite calls for increasing the power of ``the public'' from more conceptual work (e.g., \citet{feffer2023preference}), and for explicitly ``democratic'' governance processes (e.g., \citet{ovadya2024toward}; while their framework is primarily about pre-deployment rules and guidelines, our proposal can be seen as a direct instantiation of their ``democratic process'' concept).

-The ``democracy'' analogy relies on a rough analogy between AI systems and governmental bodies (about which democracy is classically theorized).
-For instance, these works commonly ask, how might ``democratic'' inputs shape the model spec or training objectives?
-Implicit in this question is an analogy to the same way that ``democratic'' inputs determine the outcome of an election.